Fresco Institute Fellowships

-Marta Maltese, PhD, Fresco Basic Research Fellow
+Marta Maltese, PhD, Fresco Basic Research Fellow (2016–2019)

-Dr. Maltese received her PhD in neuroscience from the University of Rome Tor Vergata, where she worked on basal ganglia neurophysiology in animal models of movements disorders, including dystonia, Parkinson’s disease, and monogenic parkinsonism.
+Dr. Maltese received her PhD in neuroscience from the University of Rome Tor Vergata, where she worked on basal ganglia neurophysiology in animal models of movement disorders, including dystonia, Parkinson’s disease, and monogenic parkinsonism.
 She is currently working with Nicolas Tritsch, PhD, to study the neural circuit effects of dopamine.

-Giulietta Maria Riboldi, MD, Fresco Clinical Fellow
+Giulietta Maria Riboldi, MD, Fresco Clinical Fellow (2017–2020)